stein-hak/autobackup/README.md

 zfs set control:remote_sync=backup-server rpool/example

-Frequency of remote sync and number of backup snapshots stored ade defined in backup_server.conf
+Frequency of remote sync and number of backup snapshots stored are defined in backup_server.conf